Keynote: Data Aren’t Always What They Seem: Examining Problems in Data Infrastructure

 About: ICDS will be moderating an industry-led discussion to highlight where companies see their future going in the high performance computing (HPC) arena.
 Panelists will share about clients’ needs and what companies need from researchers to help get there.

-Panel 3: Responsible AI & AI Bill of Rights
+Panel 3: Fireside Chat: Responsible AI & AI Bill of Rights

 Co-coordinated by Hadi Hosseini, Assistant Professor of Information Sciences and Technology, and Jennifer Wagner, Assistant Professor of Law, Policy, and Engineering

 About: The development of AI has accelerated technological advances in a significant number of fields ranging from healthcare and education to businesses and military applications.
 The astonishing pace of the progress and adoption of AI calls for immediate considerations for the responsible use of technologies and systems that are powered by/empowering AI, which necessitates discussions around ensuring fairness, privacy, access, and possible restrictions of these technologies.
-In this panel, invited experts will discuss technical challenges, best practices, ethical considerations, and principles for design, developments, and deployments of AI technologies, and delve into a deep discussion about self-enforced rules and societal guidelines towards instituting responsible practices and perhaps synthesizing a universal AI bill of rights.
+In this fireside chat, we will sit down with Vincent Conitzer to discuss technical challenges, best practices, ethical considerations, and principles for design, developments, and deployments of AI technologies, and delve into a deep discussion about self-enforced rules and societal guidelines towards instituting responsible practices and perhaps synthesizing a universal AI bill of rights.

 Panel 4: AI/ML for prediction and mitigation of natural disasters